Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can cause employees to be uninspiring at work, inside the organization and the larger job market.
+Insufficient personal growth can cause employees to be uninspiring within an organization and on the wider job market.

 How Do You Stay Competitive?

-- Begin by identifying a mentor who will offer guidance, collaborations, connections or highlight areas to improve.
+- Seek Mentoring: Find a mentor who will offer guidance, collaborations, connections, or point out areas for improvement.

-- The Future of Education: Learn further courses, certifications or degrees programs that relate to the job.
+- Continuous Education: Consider taking additional courses, certifications or degree programs that are relevant to the field.

 Negativity

 Negativity isn’t a part of any work environment.
-It makes people feel uneasy, making communication difficult, which can hinder potential for growth.
-Apart from damaging relationships with supervisors and colleagues, it could result in delays in professional development.
+It causes people to feel uneasy, making communication difficult, which can hinder growth opportunities.
+Along with causing problems with peers and supervisors which can potentially lead to slowing down your career.

 Tips for Refocusing Negativity

-- Refocus on Positivity: Embrace all the good aspects to your character when you’re overwhelmed
+- Focus on Positivity: Acknowledge that there are positives to your role when you’re overwhelmed

 Overcommitting Workload